pypa/pip/docs/html/user_guide.rst

 .. note::

-    In the future, the `path[extras]` syntax may become deprecated.
-It is recommended to use :ref:standard <pypug:dependency-specifiers>
+    In the future, the ``path[extras]`` syntax may become deprecated.
+It is recommended to use :ref:`standard <pypug:dependency-specifiers>`
     syntax wherever possible.

-For the cases where wheels are not available, pip offers :ref:pip wheel as a convenience, to build wheels for all your requirements and dependencies.
+For the cases where wheels are not available, pip offers :ref:`pip wheel` as a convenience, to build wheels for all your requirements and dependencies.

 To build wheels for your requirements and all their dependencies to a local